klaytn/klaytn-docs/docs/node/endpoint-node/json-rpc-apis.md

 Endpoint Node exposes JSON-RPC APIs.
 You can enable/disable APIs as follows.
-For the detailed API specification, please refer to the [JSON-RPC APIs](../../bapp/json-rpc/api-references.md).
+For the detailed API specification, please refer to the [JSON-RPC APIs](../../bapp/json-rpc/api-references/README.md).

 **NOTE**: Offering an API over the HTTP (`rpc`) or WebSocket (`ws`) interfaces will give everyone access to the APIs who can access this interface (DApps, browser tabs, etc).
-Be careful which APIs you enable.
-By default Klay enables all APIs over the IPC (`ipc`) interface but for `rpc` and `ws` required modules have to be explicitly enabled.
+Be careful about which APIs you enable.
+By defaulti, Klaytn enables all APIs over the IPC (`ipc`) interface but for `rpc` and `ws` required modules have to be explicitly enabled.

 ## Enabling APIs

 ### From Commandline
-To offer the APIs over the Klaytn RPC endpoints, please specify them with the `--${interface}api` command line argument where `${interface}` can be `rpc` for the HTTP endpoint or `ws` for the WebSocket endpoint.
+To offer the APIs over the Klaytn RPC endpoints, please specify them with the `--${interface}api` command-line argument where `${interface}` can be `rpc` for the HTTP endpoint or `ws` for the WebSocket endpoint.

 `ipc` offers all APIs over the unix socket (Unix) or named pipe (Windows) endpoint without any flag.